SAGE Citizen Project – Citizens in the Center

-Since October of 2016, SAGE has hosted nine small to medium-sized conversations on the call of citizens in these times.
+Since October of 2016, SAGE has hosted small group conversations on the call of citizens in these difficult times.

 Our goals for these events have been twofold: